 Depression, Addiction, and Free Will

-Through the Bible, God has provided us with a template that if followed closely, will help us foster a relationship with God and lead a fulfilling life.
+Through the Bible, God has provided us with a template.
+And, if we follow it closely, we will foster a relationship with God and lead a fulfilling life.
 Our own free will, however, is typically our downfall when it comes to addiction and other torments.
 God loves us regardless, but our souls long for reconciliation.
 Studying God’s word is always good advice for Christians, however, entering treatment may be a necessary step for some.
-Professional treatment and counseling can deal with the chemical imbalances causing depression or get to the root causes of addiction so that you may continue your relationship with God.
+Professional treatment and counseling can deal with the chemical imbalances causing depression.
+Better yet, it can get to the root causes of addiction so that you may continue your relationship with God.

 In Matthew 4:6-7, Satan attempts to make Jesus prove himself as the Son of God by jumping off the temple to see if the angels will catch him.
-Jesus replies, “It is written again, Thou shalt not tempt the Lord thy God.”
-Addiction can often be likened to a slow a suicide, as the body and mind are systematically destroyed by drugs and alcohol.
-The addiction may be fueled by depression, which is worsened by the drugs and alcohol, and you may find yourself in precarious, or dangerous circumstances which threaten your very health and safety.
-Free will gives you the opportunity to either cast out temptation and reconcile your path, or follow it down a road that tempts the Lord.
+Jesus replies, ‘It is written again, Thou shalt not tempt the Lord thy God.’
+Many consider addiction a slow suicide, as drugs and alcohol systematically destroy the body and mind.
+And, since depression may fuel addiction, it only worsens with the flow of drugs and alcohol.
+As such, you may find yourself in precarious, or dangerous circumstances which threaten your very health and safety.
+Free will gives you the opportunity to cast out temptation, reconcile your path, and follow it down a road toward the Lord.

 It’s Never Too Late to Respond to God’s Word

 Depression is caused by despair and a lack of hope.
 The accompanying addictions cause both mental and physical effects to create a downward spiral that seems impossible to escape.
-Although alcohol and drugs may lure you with promises of belonging with friends, they create an isolation from your soul, family, and friends.
+Although alcohol and drugs may lure you with false promises, they create an isolation from your soul, family, and friends.

 The following Bible verses encourage us to replace depression with hope.
 God is real and he is there for you, but you must exercise your own free will, and look outward.
 Practicing gratitude and helping others are just two simple things that can help you ascend from the darkness and begin rebuilding your life.